Wednesday, December 28, 2022

 Saturday, October 15, 2022

-Human brain cells cultured in a lab can play the game 'Pong.'
+Cultured human brain cells can play the game 'Pong'

 DishBrain is a culture of at least 800,000 brain cells cultured in a lab.
 Surprisingly, these "mini-brains" can carry out goal-directed tasks by taking information from an external source, processing it, and responding to it in real-time.